nPelvin/nextJS/README.md

 - Ability to change number of headlines rendered per page.
 This would be relatively easy to implement I believe.

-## Thanks for taking the time to look through my test :)
+## Thanks for taking the time to read